ajbass/sffdr/README.md

 ## Quick start guide

-To demonstrate the package, we will use a sample dataset containing 10,000 SNPs for Body Mass Index (BMI) as the primary trait of interest, with Body Fat Percentage (BFP), cholesterol, and triglycerides as informative traits.
+To demonstrate the package, we will use a sample dataset containing 10,000 SNPs for body mass index (BMI) as the primary trait of interest, with body fat percentage (BFP), cholesterol, and triglycerides as informative traits.

 ``` r
 library(sffdr)